 Will watchOS 7 feature a new design?

-These feature the sleep app, customisable rings, and more flexible responses in the Messages app.
-Maybe we'll see something very similar when the new Apple Watch Series 6 arrives in the Autumn.
+These feature an imagined sleep app, customisable rings, and more flexible responses in the Messages app.